vdbergh/vtjson/README.md

 - An object matches the schema `strict(schema)` if it matches `schema` when validated with `strict=True`.
 - An object matches the schema `set_name(schema, name)` if it matches `schema`.
 But the `name` argument will be used in non-validation messages.
 - An object matches the schema `quote(schema)` if it is equal to `schema`.
 For example the schema `{"cats", "dogs"}` matches the strings `"cats"` and `"dogs"` but the schema `quote({"cats", "dogs"})` matches the set `{"cats", "dogs"}`.
+- An object matches the schema `label(schema, label1, ..., labelN)` if it match `schema`, unless any of the labels were included in the `exclude` argument of `validate`, in which case it always matches.

 ## Built-ins